kampersanda/wordfreq-rs/wordfreq-model/README.md

 $ scripts/convert.sh
 ```

-Generate the source code according to the model files.
+Generate the source code according to the model files
+(maybe this should be done in rust-macro).

 ```shell
 $ python scripts/gen_codes.py